oracle-livelabs/adb/shared/adb-ai-web-app/integrate-genai/integrate-genai.md

     ```
     ![Test the LLM](./images/cohere-output.png "")

-2. To compare our Cohere model to our Llama model, run the following statement in the SQL worksheet.
+2. Run the following statement in the SQL worksheet to compare the Cohere model to the **Llama model**,

     ```
     <copy>